defunkt/pystache/README.rst

     git submodule init
     git submodule update

-To test a source distribution of Pystache with Python 3.x, you must use tox.
+To test Pystache from a source distribution with Python 3.x, you must use tox.
-This is because the raw source is not Python 3 compatible and must be first be run through 2to3_.
+This is because the raw source is not Python 3 compatible and must first be run through 2to3_.

 Mailing List